 - A. With any technology, there is a danger that information will be corrupted due to physical imperfections in storage media or electronic "noise".
 Since an undetected error of even 1 bit can be catastrophic, we wish to take measures to detect such errors as might occur.
-As a minimum, we seek error detection; but error correction is even better. - B. The same principles are often used when transmitting data from one place to another over a network the other place where data is especially vulnerable to corruption (even more so.)
+As a minimum, we seek error detection; but error correction is even better. - B. The same principles are often used both for information storage and when transmitting data from one place to another over a network.